Sharing is the key to success! This checklist covers the best sharing strategies and helps your GoFundMe maintain momentum.

 Starting Your Campaign: Planning

-Form Your GoFundMe Ambassadors: Think of your closest friends and family members.
+Build a Winning Fundraising Team: Think of your closest friends and family members.
 Now, let’s think of 2-3 people who would be willing to share your campaign for you.
 This can be through any type of communication (online or offline), as long as they share!
-Every additional person that shares your GoFundMe increases your sharing network by 100%, so finding these ambassadors is very important.
-Not sure what to say?
-See: 9 Message Templates to Send Right Now
+Every additional person that shares your GoFundMe increases your sharing network by 100% !
+This is the perfect way to include your loved ones and raise awareness about your story and goal.

 Dig into your phone and email contacts.
 Are those same contacts on social media?
 If so, be sure to add them as followers and friends on your social media accounts.
 You’ll want to divide your contacts into 2 groups:

 - Potential Donors: Are there certain contacts you feel are more likely to donate than others?
 These should be grouped together as “potential donors” and sent personalized outreaches via text, email, or even a direct message on social media.